andrius-siup/cherry-on-the-cake/README.md

       * Date - displaying the order created date.
       * Items - displaying the product items name.
       * Order total - displaying grand total of the order.

+* Bag app features are the keep all user products before to buy it.
+There are displaying:
+  * Products image
+  * Products name
+  * SKU
+  * Size(if has size)
+  * Price
+  * Quantity - there are input bar with plus and minus buttons.
+The user can use both methods to change the products quantity from 1-99.
+    * Update link - the user change the products quantity, click the update link and automaticly update all calculations(subtotal, bag total, delivery cost, grand total).
+    * Remove link - the simply remove product from the shopping bag page, also update all calculations(subtotal, bag total, delivery cost, grand total).
+  * Bag Total
+    * Bag Total - product price without delivery cost.
+    * Delivery - delivery cost if bag total less than 50, added delivery cost 10% of the Bag Total.
+    * Grand Total - are the sum of the Bag Total and Delivery cost.
+    * Free delivery message - there are free delivery message that inform the user how much left to spend to get free delivery.
+  * Keep Shopping button - redirecting the user into the products page and save all products into the shopping bag page.
+The user can simply back into shopping bag clicked the bag icon in the nav bar.
+  * Secure Checkout button - redirecting the user into the checkout page.

+* Checkout app features are a form and stripe payment details.
+The page divided into two sections, user deliver form and order summary.
+There is also input payment field and buttons to complete the order.
+Also generate unique order number max 32 characters long, that will be display into order history.
+A confirmation email s sent to the user.
+  * Form
+    * Full Name - the input field with max 50 characters long.
+    * Email Address - the input field with max 254 characters long.
+    * Phone Number - the input field with max 20 character long.
+    * Street Address 1 - the input field with the max 80 character length.
+    * Street Address 2 - the input field with the max 80 character length.
+    * Town or City -  the input field with the max 40 character length
+    * County, State - the input field with the max 80 character length
+    * Postal Code -  the input field with the max 20 character length
+    * Country - drop down bar with list of countries.
+    * Tick box - for save user form details , for future shoppings.
+    * Payment - input fields that required Card long number, month/year(mm/yy), Card Certification Code(CVC) and ZIP(Post Code).
+    * Adjust Bag button - redirecting the user back to shopping bag page, save all products in the bag.
+    * Complete Order button - proceed the order(Success message pop-up, email confirmation send) and redirecting the user into the Order History page.
+    * The informative small text bellow the buttons with grand totals calculation.
+  * Order Summary(Displaying number of items):
+    * Displaying the Products image
+    * Displaying the Products name
+    * Displaying the Size(if has size)
+    * Displaying the Quantity
+    * Displaying the Subtotal - single item totals.
+    * Order Total - products cost without delivery price.
+    * Delivery - delivery cost if bag total less than 50, added delivery cost 10% of the Bag Total.
+    * Grand Total - are the sum of the Bag Total and Delivery cost.